Juan Sánchez-Navarro y Peón: Biography

 Sánchez-Navarro was born in downtown Mexico City, descendant of the influential Sánchez Navarro family.
 He studied law and philosophy in the National Autonomous University of Mexico eventually becoming a professor there for more than 50 years.
 At some point he was also a teaching assistant to philosopher Antonio Caso.

 In 1938, Sánchez-Navarro became a manager at Cervecería Central which then belonged to Cervecería Cuauhtémoc.
 In 1939 he co-founded the National Action Party (PAN) with Manuel Gómez Morín and Efraín González Luna.
 In 1942 he was offered a job at then small competitor Cervecería Modelo (now makers of Corona, Pacifico, Victoria amongst others) by the company's founder Pablo Diez, after what was a fair but staunch negotiation with Don Pablo over beer concession rights at a bullfighting arena.
-He accepted the new job and eventually would become director and vicepresident of the board of Grupo Modelo as well as a controlling shareholder, from 1960 forward.
+He accepted the new job and eventually would become director and vice president of the board of Grupo Modelo as well as a controlling shareholder, from 1960 forward.
 Following the death of Don Pablo, Sanchez-Navarro became the leading face of the company.

 Sánchez-Navarro would be active and preside in the many employers' organizations he helped establish in Mexico.

 These include CANACINTRA, CONCANACO, CONCAMIN, CCE, CEESP, CEMAI among others.
 He was a notable supporter of Vicente Fox' Presidential campaign in 2000.

 He died in Mexico City at the age of 92, where he was buried in the French cemetery.